 Originally from Norfolk, Virginia, Sarah studies creative writing at Columbia University.
 As a dual citizen of Japan and the United States, she has always valued diverse cultural experiences.
 Enrolled in the Dual BA Program with Sciences Po and Columbia, she spent her freshman and sophomore years of university in Reims, France.
 While studying at Sciences Po, she had the opportunity to travel frequently across France and Europe.
 She hopes to explore and develop her passions of writing, language, and travel during her time at Visit.org.

 A native of Mexico, Luis grew up in the suburbs of New Jersey.
-He is currently a senior studying computer science at Queens College.
-He considers himself a lifelong student.
+He is currently a senior studying Computer Science at Queens College and considers himself a lifelong student.
 Be it through books or online resources, he's always trying to learn about as many things as he can so that he can breathe life into whatever he does.
 He believes that it's better to capture something instead of simply imitating it.
 Sometimes he falls short, but he prefers to aim high and get better every day with practice.
-He speaks English, Spanish and various other programming languages.
+He speaks English, Spanish, Ruby, Java, C++, and various other programming languages.

 Coming from a small town in Indiana, Hannah moved to NYC in 2013 to attend The King's College where she is currently majoring in media culture & arts and minoring in business administration.
 She began taking an interest in video production at a young age when she started creating small video slideshows for awards banquets and graduations.
 From there, she started experimenting in fields such as media sales and news journalism and finally found her passion in media marketing.
 Her first trip out of the country was to Italy where she studied abroad and fell in love with the idea of learning about and experiencing new cultures.
 She is excited to be working hands-on for Visit.org to help bring awareness to the various nonprofit organizations we're partnered with and to help others get a taste of what it would be like to visit them!